sakshamsrivastava0707/CRUD_WITH_AUTHENTICATION/README.md

 # CRUD_WITH_AUTHENTICATION
 SIMPLE CRUD API USING AUTHENTICATION TO CREATE, UPDATE ,DELETE AND READ THE USER WITH NAME, EMAIL, PASSWORD

-## use Postman to to test it . clone the project using npm install
+## use Postman to to test it .
+## clone the project and Run Npm start to start the project

 header: content-type , value: application/json
 ## TO REGISTER A USER (PUBLIC ROUTE)